per capita income of indian states

 International Comparisons

-Per capita income allows for comparisons between different countries, offering a more leveled perspective than absolute economic measures like Gross Domestic Product (GDP).
+Per capita income allows for comparisons between countries, offering a more level perspective than absolute economic measures like Gross Domestic Product (GDP).
 It helps in understanding where a country stands on the global financial stage.

 Income Disparity in India